HawaiiBeach/TinyNvidiaUpdateChecker/README.md

 The best and __most popular__ open-sourced utility to check for NVIDIA GPU updates.

-Made by Windows power users, to Windows power users.
+Made by Windows power users, for Windows power users.

 - [Join the community Discord](https://discord.gg/CSckkRu9Y5)